Video Logo Retrieval based on local Features: Video Logo Retrieval via

-When a matching probability between a video image and a target image exceeds predefined threshold, it is a candidate match.
-If a target image is a candidate match only briefly (for a time less than $t_{stand}$), it is removed from consideration.
-On the other hand, if the target image persists (for a time greater than $t_{stand}$) it is accepted.
-See time interval (1) in Fig. \ref{Estimation_stage} for an illustration.
+\textbf{The Minimum Standing Time $t_{s}$}.
+If a target image appears as a candidate match for a time less than $t_{s}$, it is rejected.
+On the other hand, if the target image persists for a time greater than $t_{s}$, it is accepted.